SvelteKit

 Deploy SvelteKit on AWS

-Deploy static or client-side rendered SvelteKit applications to S3 and CloudFront using the CDK-SPA library.
-Choose the configuration that best fits your needs:
+Deploy your SvelteKit applications to AWS using Thunder.
+Choose the pattern that fits your app’s needs.

 Create Project